-In the event the PetCO2 quality index is below 50, the %MinVol control changes from a blue rotating circle to a red non-pulsing circle.
-Ventilation management does not start
+If the PetCO2 quality index is below 50, the %MinVoI control changes from a blue rotating circle to a red non-pulsing circle.
+Ventilation management does not start.

 When the PetCO2 quality index is above 50, ventilation management starts in Automatic mode.
 The %MinVol control is a blue rotating circle.